 - Desktop applications, such as ArcGIS Pro, can project vector tile layers into various coordinate systems without distortion of labels and other symbols.

 Esri offers a set of basemaps delivered as vector tiles.
-Members of the default administrator role can configure Map Viewer and Scene Viewer to use these vector tile basemaps so you can use them in your maps and scenes.
+Members of the default administrator role can configure Map Viewer, Map Viewer Classic, and Scene Viewer to use these vector tile basemaps so you can use them in your maps and scenes.
 They include a number of styles that you can customize.
 Visit the Esri vector basemap group to see sample vector styles you can use as well as what can be done to change the look of the map.
 Sample styles include simple color changes and more involved redesigns using sprite and font changes.
 The vector basemaps are updated frequently and include regular contributions from the GIS community.

 With ArcGIS Pro 1.2 and later, you can share a vector tile package to your organization and publish the uploaded vector tile package as a hosted layer.
 With ArcGIS Pro 1.4 and later, you can publish a hosted vector tile layer from a map in ArcGIS Pro directly to your portal.